The Dan Patrick Show: Guests

 The show mainly features guests involved with American football and sometimes other sports, whether current or former athletes, coaches, commissioners or agents.
 Less often, guests who are not affiliated with sports will come on the show, although it is common for Patrick to ask at least one sports related question.
 Guests typically appear when the sport they are involved with is in-season, but may also come on before the release of a movie or music album or when the guest is in the news.
 Few guests appear year-round and some may only appear once a year.
 Patrick has said that he welcomes anyone to come on the show who feels he has misrepresented or misquoted them.

 The show has attracted high-profile guests, after heated or controversial events.
 Patrick rejects requests to restrict the questions asked, saying that doing this would only cheat his audience.
 There have been guests who have cancelled appearances due to Patrick's desire for candor.
 Current regular guests include reporters, broadcasters, and former professional coaches and athletes, most whom are current broadcasters working for a variety of media outlets, including Sports Illustrated, Yahoo!
 Sports, various network and cable stations, and reporters from local media sources covering the beat involving a team, player or league in the news at the time.

 Patrick is known for his wry, irreverent interviews, often asking humorous hypothetical questions and occasionally, making bets with his guests.
 For example, in January 2006, Patrick made a bet with Arizona Cardinals' quarterback Kurt Warner, where if Warner got the Cardinals to the Super Bowl by 2008, then Patrick would personally campaign for Warner to be inducted into the Pro Football Hall of Fame.
 (Warner took Arizona to the Super Bowl in the 2008 NFL season, and would later be inducted into the Hall of Fame in 2017.)
 Another bet Patrick made was with the rap star Nelly, where Nelly said the St. Louis Rams would win the Super Bowl in 2007, while Patrick had the field.
 If Patrick won, he would get to name a song on Nelly's next album, and, if Nelly won, Patrick would have to appear in one of Nelly's music videos.
 St. Louis did not make the playoffs in 2007.

-Patrick frequently has on NBA Hall of Famer Reggie Miller to discuss NBA news.

 ESPN Radio

 The show was broadcast on ESPN Radio from 1999 to 2007; broadcasts originated in Bristol, Connecticut, during most of the year, and from New York City during the NBA season.
-The show debuted on September 13, 1999 and was heard weekdays from 1 pm ET to 4 pm ET.
+The show debuted on September 13, 1999, and was heard weekdays from 1 pm ET to 4 pm ET.
 It was often viewed as the signature program on the network at the time, primarily because of Patrick's high-profile at ESPN/ABC and his ability to attract well-known and popular guests.

 The show often broadcast live at the Super Bowl site, during the week before the big game, and during ESPN The Weekend at Orlando, Florida.